energywebfoundation/challenge/applications/ew-ocean-ai-bridge.md

 Project Premises and Overall Goal:

-    1) To improve the efficiency of IOT energy devices and networks, we need to learn from them by collecting and analyzing real-world consumptiom data analysis and apply AI techniques and algos,
+    1) To improve the efficiency of IOT energy devices and networks, we need to learn from them by collecting and analyzing real-world consumption data analysis and apply AI techniques and algos,
     2) To learn, we need to see patterns,
     3) To get patterns, we need to have data,
     4) To get data, we need EW-DOS IOT devices to send their Power Telemetry Data (PTD).
 Note that PTD (Power Telemetry Data) is a very open-ended term.
-It could encompass many different JSON data payloads/datasets with things from the device's power metrics, usage and consumption data, event related data, etc. This system would not be limited to only new device data but would allow lagacy PTD importing (see API below).
+It could encompass many different JSON data payloads/datasets with things from the device's power metrics, usage and consumption data, event related data, etc. This system would not be limited to only new device data but would allow legacy PTD importing (see API below).

 ![EW-AI Architecture Diagram](https://adivate.net/doc/ewai/EWAI-ArchDiagram-V5.jpeg)

-This project would develop an end-to-end prototype of how this could be accomplished by creating an EW-DOS Energy IOT OCEAN Marketplace (app, api, etc.), showing how EW-DOS enabled IOT devices would be able to do this.
+This project would develop an end-to-end prototype of how this could be accomplished by creating an EW-DOS Energy IOT OCEAN Marketplace showing how EW-DOS enabled IOT devices would be able to do this.

     - Enables analytics and learning from energy data consumption and usage data.
     - Build a prototype system (Data Model, API, DB, UI) which enables the creation of EW-DOS Energy Data Marketplace(s) in OCEAN for EW-DOS IOT Devices
-    - Enables AI Learning From Power Metrics and Consumption in Feedback Loop to IOT Developers & Manufacturers
+    - Enables AI Learning from Power Metrics and Consumption in Feedback Loop to IOT Developers & Manufacturers
     - Eventually the AI connection should result in specific recommendations based on analytics about suggestions that could be made to improve the power grid (of the IOT devices)...
     - For now, just getting energy device management data into ocean (making it available) for "energy & power analytics" to be possible is the goal (as proof of concept).
     - I think EW-AI would be positioned into the new EW-DOS toolkit layer

-This could enable two types of energy IOT data marketplaces, both private and public:
+This could enable two types of energy IOT data marketplaces, both private and public.
+A vendor could be a device manufacturer, a network, etc.

-    > Private Same-vendor/network/manufacturer Marketplace (SVM): IOT devices publish their data (anon or not) for the benefit of that manufacturer (and their partners).
+    > Private Single Vendor Marketplace (SVM): IOT devices publish their data (anon or not) for the benefit of that manufacturer (and their partners).
 The data from a single vendor's devices would be aggregated, normalized and used for pattern development and learning.
 In this case, for example, all Vendor X phones would send data into a single pool for analysis.
-Benefits of learning and pattern recogition would only be available to Vendor X.
+Benefits of learning and pattern recognition would only be available to Vendor X.

-    > Public Cross-vendor/network/manufacturer Marketplace (CVM): IOT devices publish their data (anonymously) for the benefit of all to analyze and learn from.
+    > Public Cross-Vendor Marketplace (CVM): IOT devices publish their data (anonymously) for the benefit of all to analyze and learn from.
 The Data from multiple vendors, networks and devices could be aggregated, normalized, and cross-analyzed for pattern development and learning.
 In this case, for example, data from Vendor X cars, Vendor Y smart meters, and Vendor Z phone IOT devices could be made available for cross network pattern analysis.
 Maybe Vendor A wind turbine data could be cross analyzed with Vendor B solar data.
 The benefits of learning and pattern recognition would be available to all who contributed the data.

 EW-AI would funnel, prepare (normalize), and aggregate PTD for OCEAN marketplace consumption (i.e. data funnel) and analytics/learning.
 Devices would identify via ENS and be anonymized as necessary (different requirements for CVM and SVM).
-This prototype will focus on a SVM implementation but the real benefit of OCEAN powered AI learning would be realized when able to look at cross vendor patterns (and cross device, cross network, etc), using anonymous data sets, so vendors could learn from others in system aggregate consumption analysis.
+This prototype will focus on a SVM implementation but the real benefit of OCEAN powered AI learning would be realized when able to look at cross vendor patterns (and cross device, cross network, etc.), using anonymous data sets, so vendors could learn from others in system aggregate consumption analysis.

 IOT-X Data

     - It should be possible in later iterations of this system to add/merge data external to the actual IOT devices themselves (IOT-X) into the system for correlation and analysis.
 For example, add tire make and model into EV IOT PTD data in a correlated fashion.
-Such IOT-X data might enable learning about patterns and trends which go beyond pure PTD input data, to achieve broader learning and carbon cleansing. (e.g. the effect of specific tire brands, treads, etc on energy consumption).
+Such IOT-X data might enable learning about patterns and trends which go beyond pure PTD input data, to achieve broader learning and carbon cleansing. (e.g. the effect of specific tire brands, treads, etc. on energy consumption).
 This would open up the data marketplace to be of interest to many more vendors than just IOT manufacturers.

-I envision a hierarchy of devices (I've set this up using ENS, but that would be optional):
+I envision a hierarchy of devices.
+The devices would potentially identify using DID's (https://www.w3.org/TR/did-core/), but that would be optional:

 ![EW-AI Device Hierarchy](https://adivate.net/doc/ewai/EWAI-DeviceDiagram-V2.jpeg)

 A "pool" is a group of the same devices from a single vendor (manufacturer)...e.g.
-Pool P = Sum( all Vendor X Device Type Y devices).
-There may be multiple pools per vendor.
+There may be multiple pools per vendor or network.
+Pools are arbitrarily assigned as needed, perhaps to group sets of devices to measure and analyze their performance characteristics through different device settings (a kind of A/B testing if you will for energy IOT devices).
 How Pools and Networks correlate I'm not quite sure yet (maybe Pool = Network, but I envision there could be multiple Pools on each network).

 API handles multiple device and notification types (event, report) each with an associated JSON data payload.
 The JSON data payload structure and content could vary by event and device type (and even by Vendor).
-We cannot envision all the kinds of data that will go over the interface, and it should be flexible to handle whatever someone whats to capture.
-It will be up to the EW-AI Data Mgr to allow a JSON Schema to be registered against various vendors, devices, and event/report types to allow meaningful interpretation of the data.
+We cannot envision all the kinds of data that will go over the interface, and it should be flexible enough to handle whatever PTD someone wants to capture.
+It will be up to the EW-AI Data Manager to allow a JSON Schemas to be registered against various vendors, devices, pools and event/report types to allow meaningful interpretation of the data.
 Example (fictional) shown below.
 The "data" element is the actual JSON PTD data payload portion:

     {
         "ewai": {